Gardens must be on a residential property in the City of Hamilton.

 Entrants may submit digital photos with their entries.
 These photos may be used by the organizers for brochures, videos, web site, media releases, newsletters, annual reports, magazine/blog articles.
 Photos may be used only for educational and promotional purposes– to teach about and promote the use of native plants and sustainable and nature-friendly gardening practices.

 If they do not already have one, all entrants will receive a Pollinator Paradise “We’re Feeding Pollinators garden sign to display through the Hamilton Pollinator Paradise Garden Certification Program.

 All award recipients will receive a plaque that can be mounted on a stake and displayed in your garden or mounted on a wall.

 All award recipients will be recognized in the project promotional information and on the web site.
-Winners will be presented with a work of garden art that represents the Monarch Award and the year won.
-Winners will be presented with a letter of recognition from Mayor Fred Eisenberger.
+Recipients will be presented with a work of garden art that represents the Monarch Award and the year won, and will be presented with a letter of recognition from Mayor Fred Eisenberger.